V-Day (movement): About V-Day

-Since its inception, the movement has expanded its use of art and activism to include screenings and reading — most notably of the documentary Until The Violence Stops (2004) and the compilation A Memory, Monologue, A Rant, and a Prayer.
+Since its inception, the movement has expanded its use of art and activism to include screenings and reading—most notably of the documentary V-Day: Until the Violence Stops (2004) and the compilation A Memory, Monologue, a Rant, and a Prayer.
 Marches and festivals that have been held as part of the movement include UNTIL THE VIOLENCE STOPS: NYC (June 2006), and the ten-year anniversary V TO THE TENTH at the Louisiana Superdome and New Orleans Arena in 2008.

 Beginning in early 2001, V-Day activities expanded to the international stage, with V-Day hosting leadership summits for women in Afghanistan and a gathering of activists in Rome.
-V-Day also launched the Karama program in the Middle East and coordinated community briefings on the missing and murdered women of Juarez, Mexico.
+V-Day also launched the Karama program in the Middle East and coordinated community briefings on the missing and murdered women of Ciudad Juárez, Mexico.
 In some societies where censorship forbids performances of The Vagina Monologues, events revolve around other works developed by V-Day, including the book A Memory, a Monologue, a Rant, and a Prayer, an anthology of writings about violence against women.
 V-Day included the first ever all transgender version of The Vagina Monologues in 2004, with a performance by eighteen notable trans women under the mentoring of Jane Fonda and Andrea James of Deep Stealth Productions.
 There are 12 international coordinators who work within their regions to organize events for V-Day.
 Rada Borić, a Croatian academic, organizes the former Eastern Bloc region.

 Consistent growth of the movement led to 5,400 events in 1,500 locations taking place in 2010 alone.
 It was then estimated that $80 million had been raised since the movement's inception with over 12,000 community-based anti-violence programs and safe houses in The Congo, Haiti, Kenya, Egypt and Iraq receiving funding.